-'''

-PSYC 437 - Cognitive Neuroscience Laboratory

-PSYC 421 - Principles of Psychophysiology
+PSYC 445 - Cognitive Neuroscience Laboratory OR PSYC 421 - Principles of Psychophysiology

-'''

 Topical/substantive classes: In addition, all students will take at least 2 courses on any of the topical/substantive areas of cognitive neuroscience (e.g., language, attention, memory, aging, emotion, and so forth) during their graduate career.
 One of those courses should emphasize cognitive issues and the other should emphasize implementation in the brain.
-Classes that fulfill this requirement need not be limited to those offered within the division.
+Classes that fulfill this requirement need not be limited to those offered within the program area.